 EHE Exam Q&A (13)

 It depends on the structure of your company’s health care coverage.
-We recommend that you visit EHE before a yearly physical with your primary care physician, because EHE provides the most comprehensive preventive care anywhere.
+We recommend that you visit EHE Health before a yearly physical with your primary care physician because EHE Health provides the most comprehensive preventive care anywhere.
 We can then refer you for an additional checkup.

 How is this different than getting a physical?

-A typical physical offers a fraction of the screenings, neglects inputs like the behavioral determinants of your well-being, and limits both the evaluation and treatment.
-At EHE, the examination is just one part of your holistic, solution-focused preventive program.
+A typical physical exam offers only a fraction of the screenings, neglects inputs like behavioral factors, and limits both evaluation and treatment.
+At EHE Health, the examination is just one part of your holistic, solution-focused preventive program.

 Do I need to fast?

 You only need to fast if you are over 65 years old and scheduled for an abdominal aorta ultrasound.
 If so, please don’t eat, drink, consume caffeine, or smoke for at least four hours prior to your appointment.
-Feel free to drink water as needed and you should continue to take any prescribed medications.
+Feel free to drink water as needed.
+You should continue to take any prescribed medications.

 If you are scheduled for a stress test, please avoid caffeine before your appointment.
 If you are diabetic, you should check with your prescribing physician to make sure it’s safe to take medications on an empty stomach.

 What do I need to wear?